The Cider House Rules

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Homer is an orphan who was never adopted, becoming the favorite of orphanage director Dr. Larch.
 Dr. Larch imparts his full medical knowledge on Homer, who becomes a skilled, albeit unlicensed, physician.
 But Homer yearns for a self-chosen life outside the orphanage.
 What will Homer learn about life and love in the cider house?
 What of the destiny that Dr. Larch has planned for him?
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Tobey Maguire's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure